raymondlo84/openvino-notebooks/hand_pose/README.md

 # Troubleshooting

-If you get the error "libpython3.7m.so.1.0: cannot open shared object file: No such object or directory" install the required package with `sudo apt install libpython3.7-dev`
+On Linux, if you get the error "libpython3.7m.so.1.0: cannot open shared object file: No such object or directory" install the required package with `sudo apt install libpython3.7-dev`